mashastroganova/lightning-aml-v2-nebula/README.md

    AzureML.
 Note that you need the Azure Machine Learning extension installed in VS.Code to make this button available.
 Alternatively, run a `az ml job create -g <resource_group> -w <workspace> --file <yaml file> --stream` command in your command line.

-   Please note that Nebula currently only exists in curated ACPT environment on Azure therefore it won't be possible to run scripts without using one of the ACPT containers.
+   Please note that Nebula currently only exists in curated ACPT environment on Azure.
+Therefore it won't be possible to run scripts without using one of the ACPT containers.
 Documentation on ACPT containers including best practices can be found [here](https://github.com/Azure/azureml-examples/blob/main/best-practices/largescale-deep-learning/Environment/ACPT.md).

-   To run the script with no customized dataset provided, please modify the `train_*.yaml` files to include MNISTfromMNIST as the data-module and ImageClassifier as the model.
+   To run the script with no customized dataset provided, please modify the `train_*.yaml` files to include MNISTfromTorchvision as the data-module and ImageClassifier as the model.
 Also please comment out the data_folder and batch_size parameters.
-In this way, the inbuilt MNIST dataset will be used.
+In this way, the built-in MNIST dataset will be used.

 7. Open Azure ML Studio / Jobs and watch the training job progress.